uf-aiaos/AnimalMotionViz/README.md

 #### 4.2.6 Selecting a threshold value for filtering detected motions <a name="section-4-2-6"></a>

 A [threshold value](https://docs.opencv.org/4.x/d3/dc0/group__imgproc__shape.html#ga2c759ed9f497d4a618048a2f56dc97f1:~:text=%E2%97%86-,contourArea(),-double%20cv%3A%3AcontourArea) can be set to filter the detected movements, focusing on more significant motions when calculating the core and full range.
-Increasing the threshold will exclude smaller movements and noise, allowing the analysis to focus on substantial motion patterns while reducing the effect of small noises.
+Increasing the threshold will exclude smaller movements and noise, allowing the analysis to focus on substantial motion patterns while reducing the effect of small noise.

 #### 4.2.7 Choosing the overlay parameters <a name="section-4-2-7"></a>